technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

 information about Common Vulnerabilities and Exposures (CVEs).
-Finally, the lab emphasized the importance of providing feedback on the effectiveness and accuracy of the Defender Threat Intelligence integration with Copilot for Security, contributing to the continuous improvement of cybersecurity tools and solutions.
+Finally, the lab emphasized the importance of providing feedback on the effectiveness and accuracy of the Defender Threat Intelligence integration with Security Copilot, contributing to the continuous improvement of cybersecurity tools and solutions.
 Through these tasks, you’ve gained practical experience in leveraging threat intelligence to bolster the cybersecurity defenses and actively contributed to the